fosterc1/adapt-margueetext/README.md

 ## Accessibility

 **Scroll Marquee** includes the following accessibility features:
-- Alt text support for all images
 - Keyboard navigation compatible
 - Screen reader friendly
 - ARIA labels properly configured
+- Text-based content is fully accessible

 ## Limitations

 - Requires sufficient page height for scrolling to trigger the effect
-- Performance depends on image file sizes - optimize images (< 200KB recommended)
-- Best visual effect achieved with 5-10 images
+- Moving text may be difficult to read for some users
-- The component automatically handles item duplication for seamless looping
+- The component automatically handles text duplication for seamless looping
+- Not recommended for critical instructional content due to animation

 ## Browser Support